jcaetano-c/jcaetano-c/README.md

 ---

+# CADET AT 42 SÃO PAULO

 ## About me

 Hi, my name is Jairo, and I'm 20 years old.

 I have the first contact with programming about 3 years ago.
-In 2020 I started to focus my studies on web development.
+In 2020 I focused my studies on web development.

 Initially, I started with the front-end, but then I discovered that the back-end can be cool too.